rincon-santi/autoexplain/README.md

 ## What license is it distributed under?
 This project is distributed under the GNU GENERAL PUBLIC LICENSE license.
-Read the full text of the license in the file LICENSE.
+Read the full text of the license in the file [LICENSE].

+## Special thanks
+Prompt generation for readme has been brought from [https://github.com/tom-doerr/codex-readme] (MIT Licensed)